 Learn more about the Center on Trauma and Adversity

-The Center for Innovative Practices (CIP) coordinates the Child and Adolescent Behavioral Health Center, a statewide partnership aimed at transforming the state’s approach to serving children, youth and families who require support from multiple state systems.
-This recognized Center of Excellence provides support for Ohio's transformative children's initiatives through standardizing assessment, expanding service and care coordination capacity, and working with partner agencies to support the expansion, implementation, sustainability and/or evaluation of services and processes.
+The Center for Innovative Practices (CIP) coordinates the Child and Adolescent Behavioral Health Center of Excellence, a statewide partnership aimed at transforming the state’s approach to serving children, youth and families who require support from multiple state systems.
+They provide support for Ohio's transformative children's initiatives through standardizing assessment, expanding service and care coordination capacity, and working with partner agencies to support the expansion, implementation, sustainability and/or evaluation of services and processes.

 Learn more about the Child and Adolescent Behavioral Health Center of Excellence